Cancel a card

 The Cancel Card API allows merchants to immediately void and/or cancel the Affirm virtual card (and loan) by using the checkout_id.
 Please use this tool carefully.
 We normally see the usage of this API request for a business model where:

-- If you have a lot of order failures.
+• If you have many order failures

 Timelines